flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/root-components/custom.md

 ## Overview

-Custom components are developed in the web application and referenced here by component identifier.
-This will dictate where the component is displayed in the component hierarchy and what actions are available for the component.
+Custom components are developed in the web application and referenced using a unique identifier.
+This identifier determines where the component is displayed in the hierarchy and the available actions.

 To add a custom component in the template config tree, we need to know its unique identifier and the data it should receive from the process model.